 I will use Blackboard to post course announcements, reading materials, lab handouts, and post grades.
-We will use the course room on BB Collaborate Ultra for all class sessions as well as office hours.
-Please make sure that you arrive in the room on time.

 Course policies

 Reading assignments and quizzes

 A weekly reading assignment will be posted on Blackboard every Friday by 4:00 pm.
 I will not be able to cover every little part of the textbook.
 I will try to cover the most difficult and important points of each chapter.
 You are responsible for all the material in the chapter unless it has specifically been excluded.